ExtremeAddons/hdri_maker_docs/docs/bugreport_info.rst

 **If you bought on BlenderMarket** You can contact me through the messaging system of Blendermarket, this is really good because I can also see if you are really a user.
 So you will have the assistance worthy of a customer.

-Log into your account, then messages can be sent by clicking under the lifebelt icon in Auto-Rig Pro page Ask a Question in this page: https://blendermarket.com/products/hdri-maker
+Log into your account, then messages can be sent by clicking under the lifebelt icon in HDRi Maker page Ask a Question in this page: https://blendermarket.com/products/hdri-maker

 .. image:: _static/_images/troubleshooting/ask_a_question_01.png